BedirMirac/bankApp/README.md

 main.py : Contains the functions for user login, user registration, money transactions, and running all functions, including checks beyond their internal controls.

-money_transfer : Contains the code for money transfer operations, allowing transfers even between your own accounts.
+money_transfer.py : Contains the code for money transfer operations, allowing transfers even between your own accounts.
 The current exchange rate will be calculated and reflected accordingly.

 user.py : Contains the functions needed for operations such as registration, login, account creation, and more.